joewing/q2/README.md

 Make sure all input switches on the Q2 are "off".
 Some of the data LEDs will glow, but that is just due to pull-downs on some of the GPIO pins.

-To write a program (examples/hello.q2) to the Q2 (this will also build examples/hello.q2p if necessary):
+To write a program (examples/hello.q2p) to the Q2:

 ```
 make prog-hello
 ```

+This will also build examples/hello.q2p if necessary.

 To verify that the program was correctly written: